 Qubole recommends installing/updating custom Python libraries after activating Qubole’s Virtual Environment and installing libraries in it.

 See Running Node Bootstrap and Adhoc Scripts on a Cluster for more information on running node bootstrap scripts.

 Use the following glossary to help you configure the settings below; see also Using AWS Spot Instances and Spot Blocks in Qubole Clusters.

-- Core nodes refers to the Master node and minimum number of Slave nodes (together comprising the minimum cluster size).
+- Core nodes refers to the Master node and minimum number of worker nodes (together comprising the minimum cluster size).

-- Auto-scaled or Non-core nodes refers to nodes that are added in addition to the core nodes, up to the Maximum Slave Count.
+- Auto-scaled or Non-core nodes refers to nodes that are added in addition to the core nodes, up to the Maximum Worker Nodes.
 The auto-scaled nodes can be On-Demand or Spot instances depending on the Spot Instances Percentage.